 Because of the transparency of watercolour paints, one cannot paint light over dark, so it is important to pay attention, not to paint the light away!
 It therefore needs some planning!
 Often the working process has a rhythm of periods for planning and decision making and periods with quickly placing the watery paint onto the paper without ‘thinking’.

-I mostly use Sennelier paints from tubes, but also some Winsor&Newton and homemade paints, described in the following text.
+I use Daniel Smith and Sennelier paints from tubes, but also some Winsor&Newton, Schminke and homemade paints, described in the following text.

-My paper of preference is Arches rough (French), but also Bockingford (British) for dryer work and botanical art and a very rough recycled cottonfibre paper (India) for experimental, loose and more abstract work.
+My paper of preference is Arches (French), but also Bockingford (British) for dryer work and botanical art and also very rough recycled cottonfibre paper (India) for experimental, loose and more abstract work.

 I nowadays almost only use a set of Chinese natural hair brushes and the broader Japanese hake brushes, but sometimes still my old favorite W&N brush no 10.